lucasvenez/mmwebbot/README.md

-# MMWebBot: a crowler for the MMRF’s Relating Clinical Outcomes in MM to Personal Assessment of Genetic Profile (CoMMpass℠)
+# MMWebBot: a crawler for the MMRF’s Relating Clinical Outcomes in MM to Personal Assessment of Genetic Profile (CoMMpass℠)

 It aims at collecting data from the research.themmrf.org repository automatically.